Trinity NDT WeldSolutions Private Limited

 Fee for Re-examination

 Re-examination fee is applicable.
-Nominal fee for each NDT re-examination is Rs.1250/- *
+Nominal fee for each NDT Level I, II re-examination is Rs.1250/- *

 Validitity of NDT Level I, II certificates